ARMmbed/mbed_OS_API_Docs/docs/APIs/interfaces/digital/SPISlave.md

 Use the SPISlave class to communicate with an SPI master device.

-The default format is set to 8-bits, mode 0, and a clock frequency of 1MHz.
+The default format is set to 8 bits, mode 0 and a clock frequency of 1MHz.
 Synchronization level: not protected.

 ## API